kien-ly/chatbot_ktx/README.md

 Here is a [website](http://www.ktxbk.vn/) of Domitory.

-And here is a website which I have made and added my Chatbot to:
+And here is a website which I have made and added my Chatbot to.

 https://www.youtube.com/watch?v=V3DZiwZOgUI